 I always try to make my kids' birthday cakes.
 Whatever they want, I try to figure it out.
 In my next post, I'll add some past cake creations.

-Sam is in a monkey phase and so he got a monkey head.
+Big Boy is in a monkey phase and so he got a monkey head.
 I know, it kind of looks like a bear.
 I asked him to get a toy monkey to check where the eyes were and the one he gave me had a nose like a bear.
 I wish I would have changed it to two nostrils.
-But, the Bear-Monkey was just fine for Sam.
+But, the Bear-Monkey was just fine for BB.

-Little Oscar, well, he wanted a bunny.
+Little Man, well, he wanted a bunny.
 A pink bunny.
 Really?
 Pink?